Generic name: empagliflozin, linagliptin, and metformin [ EM-pa-gli-FLOE-zin, LIN-a-GLIP-tin, and-met-FOR-min ]

 a diuretic or "water pill."

 This list is not complete.
 Other drugs may interact with empagliflozin, linagliptin, and metformin, including prescription and over-the-counter medicines, vitamins, and herbal products.
-Not all possible interactions are listed in this medication guide.
+Not all possible drug interactions are listed here.

 More about Trijardy XR (empagliflozin / linagliptin / metformin)